 Kurikata # 32 features a smoothly polished hole that totally eliminates Sageo fraying and the need for Shitodomé.

-Our SHIRASAYA are made of Honoki wood (traditional).
-Decorative black water buffalo horn Mekugi-ana 'horn' reinforcements (shown above & below) or Koiguchi / Fuchi / Koiguchi bands are available at additional cost and are not part of a 'standard' Shirasaya, which is priced at $650.
+Our SHIRASAYA are made of traditional Japanese Honoki wood.
+Decorative black water buffalo horn Mekugi-ana 'horn' reinforcements or Koiguchi / Fuchi / Koiguchi bands are available at additional cost and are not part of a 'standard' Shirasaya.

 If the original Saya is partially or fully split, it may still be used to safely mail the sword providing the Saya is securely taped together with lots of 'duct' tape or Nylon reinforced tape.